Low-rank approximation for multiscale PDEs: Introduction

 \section{Introduction}

-Multiscale phenomena are ubiquitous, with applications in many physical sciences and engineering fields: aerospace, material sciences, geological structure analysis, and many other area.
+Multiscale phenomena are ubiquitous, with applications in many physical sciences and engineering fields: aerospace, material sciences, geological structure analysis, and many others.
 The different scales often have different physics, which entangle to produce complicated nonlinearities.
-Partial differential equations (PDEs) are often used to model these problems, with the different scales captured in the coefficients and functions that define the PDE.
-These PDE models with are challenging to compute directly, thus analysis and algorithms specifically designed for such multiscale problems have been developed and investigated.
-Following convention, we focus in this review on problems with two distinct scales, with a parameter $\epsilon$ capturing the ratio between the small and large scale.
+Partial differential equations (PDEs) are often used to model these problems, with different scales captured in the coefficients and functions that define the PDE.
+These PDE models are challenging to compute directly, so analysis and algorithms specifically targeted to multiscale problems have been developed and investigated.
+Following convention, we focus in this review on problems with two distinct scales, with a small positive parameter $\epsilon$ capturing the ratio between the small and large scale.

-Though modern multiscale analysis dates back to asymptotic PDE analysis that was already seen in Hilbert expansion or Poincar\'e expansion early last century (see review in~\cite{MR2382139}), the thrive for multiscale computing is largely due to the early efforts in the US Department of Energy (DOE) National Labs within the ASCI (Advanced Strategic Computing Initiative)~\cite{Ho:2009multiscale}.
-Multiscale analysis and methods have been popular since then.
-During this period, analysis and computation in multiscale PDEs have taken different paths.
-Analysis of multiscale PDEs follows a single ``universal'' strategy, as was passed down from the tradition.
-The equation is decomposed into several levels according to asymptotic expansions involving the scale parameters, with the subequation at each level representing physics at a single scale.
-Subequations at the finer level feed data to those at the coarser level.
-This analytical machinery has been used to treat multiscale PDEs arising from such varied backgrounds as kinetic theory, semi-classical quantum systems, and homogenization of composite materials, among others \cite{MR2382139, MR2830582}.
+Though modern multiscale analysis dates back to asymptotic PDE analysis that was seen already in Hilbert and Poincar\'e expansions early last century (see review in~\cite{MR2382139}), the impetus for computations involving multiscale PDEs came largely from the US Department of Energy (DOE) National Labs within the ASCI (Advanced Strategic Computing Initiative)~\cite{Ho:2009multiscale}.
+Since that time, analysis and computation in multiscale PDEs have taken different paths.
+Analysis has tended to follow a single ``universal'' strategy, passed down from tradition.
+The equation is decomposed into several levels according to asymptotic expansions involving the scale parameters, with the subequation at each level representing physics at a single scale, and subequations at the finer level feeding information to those at the coarser level.
+This analytical machinery has been used to treat multiscale PDEs arising from such varied backgrounds as kinetic theory, semi-classical quantum systems, and homogenization of composite materials, among others \cites{MR2382139, MR2830582}.